Nicolas Alfonsi

 Nicolas Alfonsi (13 April 1936 – 16 March 2020) was a French politician, member of the Senate of France, representing the department of Corse-du-Sud.

 Biography

 He was born in Cargèse, Corsica.
 He was a member of the Radical Party of the Left, and was by profession a lawyer.

+He was re-elected on September 21, 2008, in the first round.
+In this capacity, he served as Vice-President of the Senate's Committee on Laws from 2008 to 2014.

+He also served as interim President of the Assembly of Corsica in 1998, following health issues faced by Jean-Paul de Rocca Serra.

+He did not run for re-election in the 2014 senatorial elections in September.

+Married, he is the father of three children.

 Alfonsi died on 16 March 2020, of COVID-19.